edu-dev1/MicroPython-servo/README.md

 # MicroPython-servo
-A simple MicroPythn library for micro-servo.
+A simple MicroPython library for micro-servo.

 ## Features
--Easy to use.
+- Easy to use.
--Compatible with EP32 and Raspberry.
+- Compatible with EP32 and Raspberry.

 ## Example of usage
 ```python